 As part of Arkansas's IV-E waiver initiative, NFA was Arkansas's first evidence-based prevention program.
 The evaluation of the program concluded that NFA had positive outcomes for children and families in Arkansas including reducing future maltreatment and removal into foster care.
 Arkansas saw the best outcomes for families who had a D.R. and then subsequently had a protective services (PS) case where NFA was provided.
 After seeing these results, referral criteria were changed to allow for NFA to be provided through a supportive services case.
-This allows NFA to be provided to appropriate families

-1 See Appendix A for a map showing SafeCare Coverage and anticipated roll out.

-2 42 U.S.C. §671(e)(4)(C)(v)

-3 For a complete list of SafeCare Publications: https://safecare.publichealth.gsu.edu/safecare/safecare-research/publications/ Arkansas Title IV-E Prevention Program Five-Year Plan | August 2019 from a DR/supportive services case and hopefully prevent a true finding from ever occurring.
+This allows NFA to be provided to appropriate families from a DR/supportive services case and hopefully prevent a true finding from ever occurring.
 Arkansas also updated referral criteria to allow a parenting foster care youth who is placed with their child to participate in NFA.
 Due to this change, NFA trained their staff on NPP curriculum for the 0-4 age group in the winter of 2019.
+The evaluation also showed that parents who completed the program consistently had

+&lt;sup>1 See Appendix A for a map showing SafeCare Coverage and anticipated roll out.

+&lt;sup>2 42 U.S.C. §671(e)(4)(C)(v)

-The evaluation also showed that parents who completed the program consistently had positive feedback regarding the program and the staff.
-Because of the positive feedback received and the measurable outcomes for families, Arkansas plans to continue this EBP.
+&lt;sup>3 For a complete list of SafeCare Publications: https://safecare.publichealth.gsu.edu/safecare/safecare-research/publications/ positive feedback regarding the program and the staff.
+Because of the positive feedback received and the measurable outcomes for families, Arkansas had planned to continue this EBP.
 NFA is already available in all 75 counties.